beiweitemderbeste/fullstackopen_translation_de/part_1/part_1d.md

 > Separate the things you want to log to the console with a comma:

+zu schreiben, trennt die Objekte mit einem Komma:

 ```javascript
 console.log('props value is', props)
 ```

-> If you use the Java-like way of concatenating a string with an object, you will end up with a rather uninformative log message:
+> If you use the Java-like way of concatenating a string with an object, you will end up with a rather uninformative log message:+

+Wenn ihr den Java-artigen Weg geht, um Strings mit einem Objekt zu verwenden, erhaltet ihr eine eher uninformative Nachricht:

 ```javascript
 props value is [object Object]